ualsg/ualsg.netlify.app/content/home/featured2.md

 active = true  # Activate this widget? true/false
 weight = 44  # Order that this section will appear.

-title = "Featured blog post"
-subtitle = ""
+title = "Featured from our blog" subtitle = ""

 [content]